BilalArshad4399/django-stripe-appointments/DEPLOYMENT.md

 1. Create a free account at https://app.koyeb.com/
 2. Push your code to GitHub

+## Deployment Options

+### Option 1: Deploy with Docker (Recommended)

+Koyeb automatically detects the Dockerfile and uses it for deployment.

+### Option 2: Deploy with Buildpack

 ## Step-by-Step Deployment

 ### 1. Push Code to GitHub